 Disbursements out of the Reserve Fund are restricted by the Board.

 The size of the Operating Fund and the Reserve Fund shall be evaluated and established on an annual basis as part of the budget preparation process.

 The Operating Fund shall contain enough funds to cover ICANN's expected expenditures for three months.
 Periodically, any funds in excess of this will be transferred to the Reserve Fund.

 The Reserve Fund shall contain any amounts not contained in the Operating Fund.
-Any surplus funds will be used to build up the Reserve Fund to a balance sufficient to cover an emergency requirement.
+Any surplus funds will be used to build up the Reserve Fund.
 The Reserve Fund is expected to reach and maintain a level of funds to maintain a minimum of 12 months of expected expenditures.

 Investment Horizon and Objectives

 The Operating Fund has a short-term horizon and a principal preservation objective to meet working capital needs.
 The Reserve Fund has a medium investment horizon and a conservative-moderate investment objective to enhance return on assets.

 Although there are many ways to measure risk, this investment policy primarily measures risk as the possibility of losing nominal asset value in a fund over a given period of time.
 Historical performance and volatility measures are indicators of its risk profile.
 A fund with very little risk would never incur losses as measured over any historical period.
 A fund with moderately low risk would not incur losses over most historical periods.
 A fund with greater risk might have incurred losses in certain historical periods.